pillarwallet/pillar-dao-contracts/docs/PILLAR_STAKING.md

 Takes staking token address, reward token address, staked token address and max contract stake limits as arguments.
 Max contract stake limits are defaulted to 7.2m PLR (17e18) if 0 passed in as argument, otherwise will be updated to new amount.
+Deploys PillarStakedToken in constructor to provider users with a 1:1 representation of their stake.

 &nbsp;